ranjitlall/al-folio/_pages/book.md

 1. International Institutions and the Performance Puzzle
 2. A Theory of Institutional Performance
 3. Learning from Assessment: Quantitative Tests on Fifty-Four institutions
-4. Performing for scraps: comparing the FAO, the WFP, and IFAD
+4. Performing for Scraps: Comparing the FAO, the WFP, and IFAD
 5. The performance of Life: Comparing the WHO, UNAIDS, Gavi, and GFATM
 6. Effective but Anaccountable?: Autonomy and the Politics of Reform
 7. The Politics of Performance: Contributions and Implications